 Luckily, with the right plan and tools in place, you can overcome these roadblocks and scale your email strategy to grow with your business.

-Don’t miss out—we’ve compiled all of the tips below in one handy downloadable checklist!
-Read the steps below and then don’t forget to access your copy of the checklist at the bottom of this post
+Don’t miss out—we’ve compiled all of the tips in one handy downloadable checklist!
+Read the following steps and then don’t forget to access your copy of the checklist at the bottom of this post

 How To Improve Your SMB eCommerce Email Marketing Strategy